Refinance Your Chicago Mortgage

-Remember, your loan officer will always be available to help you through the process and willing to answer all your questions along the way!
+Remember, your loan officer will always be available to help you through the process and willing to answer any questions you may have.

-Your loan officer will also look over your loan application to verify, or confirm, that all the information that you provided is valid and correct.
+Your loan officer will also look over your loan application to verify that all the information you provided is valid and correct.

-Once they finish reviewing your application, they’ll send it through the channels of their organization to get you approvals needed.
+Once they finish reviewing your application, they’ll send it through the channels of their organization to get you approved.

 Step 4.
 Choose the Right Loan Product

 There are benefits to every refinance loan product.

 We’ll help you understand the differences between the products so you can choose the best loan for you.”

 Most refinance products can be categorized as the following two categories: